 Joker Lap - An alternate section of a track unique to Rallycross racing that must be driven a certain number of times.
 Joker Lap sections always differ from the standard circuit, and change the ideal running lines and strategy for the lap(s) that use them.
 The number of times a Joker Lap must be completed is defined by the event itself.
-Joker Laps may not be used during Qualifying.
+Joker Laps may not be used during Qualifying, Time Trial, or Time Attack.